TikiCyber/FormlessLOL/README.md

 ## Setup

-Get your API key from https://developer.riotgames.com/
+Riot recently overhauled their API system so please generate your key here: https://developer.riotgames.com/

 1. Log in with your Riot account
 2. Generate a new development API key